qoroms/goverance_ugrade/README.md

-# Zoracles Governance
+# Zora Labs Governance

-This is the frontend created for the governance of [Zoracles](https://zoracles.com).
+This is the frontend created for the governance of [Zora Labs](https://zoralabs.com).

 # Steps to run project locally